Dressed ship for her first run to Victoria, BC.

 Trouble began soon after the New York harbor pilot was dropped.
 Fires started throughout the ship as sea water shorted out the electrical cables.
 The navigating lights went out, the boiler injector pipes began to leak, pipe joints blew out and the forward bulwarks were stove in.
 "Everybody is sick and everything going wrong," wrote Bishop in his engine room log.
 Saltwater kept getting into the boilers and it was necessary to shut one of them down completely for much of the voyage.
 On 24 March, just south of deadly Cape Horn at the entrance to the Straits of Magellan, the CHIPPEWA twice went aground; (click on "read more" just below ––

 Three issues of The Sea Chest, published by the PSMS, contain the Log notes typed verbatim by retired Capt.
 Louis Van Bogaert.
 Here is 24 March 1907, from the Straits of Magellan:

-"Ship brought up standing on sand flats near entrance to Straits of Magellan soon after entering the straits: Engines were running under check bell at the time she touched bottom at 6:45 AM.
+"Ship brought up standing on sand flats near the entrance to Straits of Magellan soon after entering the straits: Engines were running under check bell at the time she touched bottom at 6:45 AM.
 Weather clear.
-There was a strong wind blowing off the land but no sea with very gentle swell.
-The tide was going out and soon left the ship about 3-ft of water resting easy on an even keel where she lay until tide came in.
-At 12:35 the engines were worked astern and ahead alternately until finally she worked her way off the bottom apparently uninjured at 2:30 PM Ship made no water and to all appearances was uninjured."
+There was a strong wind blowing off the land but no sea with a very gentle swell.
+The tide was going out and soon left the ship about 3-ft of water resting easily on an even keel where she lay until the tide came in.
+At 12:35 the engines were worked astern and ahead alternately until finally, she worked her way off the bottom apparently uninjured at 2:30 PM Ship made no water and to all appearances was uninjured."
 Bishop, Chief.

 The 'CHIP' was reported passing Tatoosh Island on 6 May 1907.
 She cleared customs in Port Townsend; when she arrived in Seattle, remodeling work was begun right away with Moran Bros Shipyard doing the final alterations.